 In total, the ETF holds 51 companies.
 The ETF’s most significant holdings are well-known old dinosaurs of the energy industry.

-The payout ratio is around 4 percent, which is quite a considerable value that goes hand in hand with diversification.
+The dividend yield is around 4 percent, which is quite a considerable value that goes hand in hand with diversification.

 I have also increased my existing holding in 3M.
 From my point of view, the company is simply a solid investment case.
 Sure, the growth of the business and the share price has been less than satisfactory.
 The company is also struggling with some lawsuits.